 Exam 3: April 19, 2019.
 Friday.
 5:00 PM -- 6:30 PM.
 Syllabus: Everything from March 27 to April 17.

 Final Project: April 22 to May 01, 2019.
 Final project will require you to apply some of the skills and techniques learnt in class to one problem from a list of possible project ideas.
 You will be required to work in groups for the final project and present your project to the class.

 Description: A self-contained, project-based, lab-style one semester course for mathematics students that will guide them through a computational way of approaching problems.
 Twice a week there will be a lecture demonstration with short lecture segments and short programming exercise.
 One day each week will be for longer programming project work supervised by instructor and TA.
-Topics covered will include topological data analysis, cryptography algorithms and computational complexity, use of linear programming in game theory and other applications, networks and graph algorithms.
+Topics covered will include programming tools for topological and traditional data analysis, implementations of cryptography, and modeling and solving problems using graph algorithms.
 Programming will be done in Python and SageMath.